pejer/jujutsu-test/README.md

 # Merging

-+And a little conflict just for good measure.
+And a little conflict just for good measure.
-+

 Or perhaps not merging... but another branch/bookmark.

 ... and just another one for good measure
--

--And a little conflict just for good measure.
+And a little conflict just for good measure.
-+++++++ Contents of side #3

 And a little conflict just for good measure.